 Welcome to the online home of Texas’s Master Volunteer Entomology Specialists.
 We are a growing community of folks who have participated in the annual Master Entomology Specialist training course offered by Texas AgriLife Extension and the Texas A&M Department of Entomology.
-In addition Entomology Specialists have been certified as completing one or more entomology-related projects requiring a minimum of 20 volunteer hours.
+To become an Entomology Specialist you must attend the 3+ day course and complete one or more entomology-related projects requiring a minimum of 20 volunteer hours.

 The purpose of the Entomology Specialist program is to provide advanced training whereby master volunteers can support or expand specific county educational programs of the Texas AgriLife Extension Service.
 The goal of the Entomology Specialist program is not to produce entomology “experts”, rather to identify Master Volunteers who have received special training to support specific entomology-related programs or projects.
 Such projects may include educational projects such as building entomology collections, training other master volunteers, clientele presentations, and/or applied research and demonstrations.